OperationSpark/high-school-prep/README.md

 The third part of our programming is available to you upon high school graduation.
 Students elect to **take one of the following courses**:

-* **Midway:** A project based mentoring program that brings you to the level of a paid internship or junior developer.
-* **Immersion:** A 3 month deep dive, where students master software engineering, studying 6 days a week, 11 hours a day.
+* **Immersion:** A full-time, 3 month deep dive where students master software engineering.
 Graduates of this program are in-demand, and gain immediate employment earning high salaries.

 The program outlined in this book is **Prep**.